jenslaufer/Lagrange/menu/about.md

 The daydreaming was about starting businesses, being a famous football player, poltician, rock star, detective...
 Today I'd say that the daydreaming pushed my creativity and the ability to think outsite the box, changing perspectives and seeing trends.

-When I was 14 I got my first computer and I learned programming, although I was not a natural talent.
-Being good in math the idea was born to study engineering, although there were were other hidden talents like playing theatre.
+I got my first computer when I was 14 and I learned programming, although I was not naturally talented.
+Being good in math and phsysics the idea was born to study engineering, although there were were other hidden passions like e.g. playing theatre.

 I studied electrical engineering, but I noticed soon that it was actually a wrong decision.
+When others were talking about the details what we had learned I was thinking of ideas/businesses with you could start with it.
 Just before the end of the studies the internet became popular.
-When I first opened the browser and surfed in the world wide I a immediatly realised that the internet will change the world and I want to be part of it.
-I published my first shopping website a few weeks later and decided to start a freelancer career after graduating.
+When I first opened the browser and surfed in the world wide I immediatly realised that the internet will change the world and I want to be part of it.
+I published my first shopping website a few weeks later and decided to start a freelancer career as a software developer in this field after graduating.

 I graduated with a master degree in electrical engineering in 1997.

-To be continued...
+A few months later I was looking for freelancing projects, which was a little naive at that time.
+But today I still make my living as freelancing developer which I am actually proud of.

+I got my so called nanodegree in data analysis from [Udacity](https://eu.udacity.com/course/data-analyst-nanodegree--nd002?gclid=EAIaIQobChMItr_YwqHQ2gIVKb7tCh0GxA9rEAAYASAAEgJcH_D_BwE)] in 2017.
+Currently I am preparing for the [machine learning nanodegree](https://eu.udacity.com/course/machine-learning-engineer-nanodegree--nd009?gclid=EAIaIQobChMIoY-J-aHQ2gIVxjobCh19YAkqEAAYASAAEgKvf_D_BwE).
+During the courses I discovered my passion for data and statistics which was sleeping around the surface for many years, but I must have had it already as a kid, when I was doing football statistics.

+Today I am fascinated about entrepreneurship, sofware development, data science, [improvisational theatre](https://en.wikipedia.org/wiki/Improvisational_theatre) and sports.

+I live with my partner and our 2 kids in Karlstein a.
+Main, which is between Aschaffenburg and Hanau in the Rhine-Main-Area.